deephdc/image-classification-tf/README.md

 ```
 deepaas-run --listen-ip 0.0.0.0
 ```
-and open http://0.0.0.0:5000/ui and look for the methods belonging to the `imgclas` module.
+and open http://0.0.0.0:5000/ui and look for the methods belonging to the `planktonclas` module.

 ### Docker installation